About your DC benefits

 Check out the story below.

-Jo has built up DC benefits of £100,000 in the Fund.
+Jo has built up DC benefits of £100,000 in the Credit Suisse Section of the Plan.

 Once she reaches her minimum retirement age: